difffuse/procedural-interiors-documentation/docs/how-to-use/openings-circulation/doors.md

 ## Overview

+Doors follow a similar workflow to windows, with some key differences.

+## Door Settings

-Doors work the same way, although in this case, you must set both the width and height before placing them.
+- You must set both the width and height before placing doors

-Among the available doors, interior doors are procedural, meaning they adapt to the height and width you set.
-However, exterior doors have fixed dimensions that cannot be changed, and you also won't be able to set the door opening angle for them.
+- Use the Draw and Reposition buttons to place or move doors

+## Door Types

+### Interior Doors
+- **Procedural** - Adapt to the height and width you set
+- Can adjust the door opening angle

+### Exterior Doors
+- **Fixed dimensions** - Cannot be changed
+- Cannot set the door opening angle